PaddlePaddle/Paddle/doc/design/block.md

 acts, hs = rnn()
 ```

-This python program will be transformed into Protobuf messages which describe the model,  passes it to a C++ framework and creates the corresponding Variables and Operators, and execute all the operators.
+This python program will be transformed into Protobuf messages which describe the model, a C++ Block class will create the corresponding Variables and Operators, and execute all the operators.

 ## Block Implementation